Mauricio Dubon Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff ranks 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Red Sox have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.
+- The Red Sox's 4.45 team ERA ranks 18th among all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs given up (168 total, 1.3 per game).
+- The Red Sox rank 25th in baseball in home runs surrendered (174 total, 1.3 per game).

-- In his most recent appearance on Friday against the New York Yankees, the righty tossed six innings, allowing one earned run while surrendering six hits.
+- The righty last pitched on Thursday against the Houston Astros, when he tossed seven innings, allowing one earned run while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.